-Rinse all the mud and other debris off of your waders, boots and wetted gear or equipment.
+- Rinse all the mud and other debris off of your waders, boots and wetted gear or equipment. - Then, generously spray all of it-especially the felt soles of wad-

-- Then, generously spray all of it-especially the felt soles of waders-with Formula 409 (a popular household cleaner).
-This treatment will kill any whirling disease spores. - After you return home, thoroughly clean and dry all of your gear before using it again.
+- ers-with Formula 409 (a popular household cleaner).
+This treatment will kill any whirling disease spores. - 3.
+After you return home, thoroughly clean and dry all of your gear before using it again.

-If you're using a boat to hunt waterfowl, you need to follow the clean, drain and dry self-decontamination process described at stdofthesea.utah.gov.
+If you're using a boat to hunt waterfowl, you need to follow the clean, drain and dry self-decontamination process.
+New this year: Boaters using motorized vessels have additional requirements.
+See stdofthesea.utah.qov for details.